dinger1986/TRMM-Grafana/README.md

 secureJsonData:
   password: ""
 3. Replace the password for dbreader for postgres with the following command
-4. sudo -u postgres psql tacticalrmm -c "ALTER USER dbreader WITH PASSWORD 'new_password'"
+4. sudo -u postgres psql tacticalrmm -c "ALTER USER dbreader WITH PASSWORD 'new_password';"

 If you have errors on some parts of the Dash but the agent count is working you must select an Agent from the top dropdown.
 This is by design!